 As a local land trust, Greenspace is committed to ensuring the environmental and cultural well-being of Cambria and San Luis Obispo County’s beautiful North Coast for residents, visitors and future generations.
 We have three primary tasks: land preservation, environmental education, and resource and ecosystem advocacy.

 Greenspace acquires ecologically important land by purchases or gifts and we restore and protect it as preserves and pocket parks.
-We provide education about the North Coast area’s environmental resources, history and challenges through a monthly newsletter, our annual Speakers Series, guided walks, a quarterly newspaper column, forest and creek workshops and special events.
+We provide education about the North Coast area’s environmental resources, history and challenges through an Environmental Education program funded by the Harold J. Miossi Charitable Trust, monthly newsletter, Speakers Series, guided walks, a quarterly newspaper column, forest and creek workshops and special events.
 We also advocate publicly for the health of our natural resources and protection of local native plant and wildlife habitats.

 Dewayne Lee, Treasurer

 Robert Reid, Secretary

 Ali Wolman is a marine biologist and educator from San Diego, Ca and the newest addition to the Greenspace Cambria team.
 Ali is assisting the Greenspace staff and board of directors in office operations, support raising, digital communications and education programs.

 Before joining Greenspace, Ali worked at the Coastal Discovery Center at San Simeon Bay as an educator and volunteer coordinator for 3 years.
 Before that, she worked as a research assistant in the Ruttenberg lab at Cal Poly San Luis Obispo.
 She earned her B.S. in Biological Sciences in 2018 with concentrated studies in marine biology, ecology and conservation.
 Ali lives in San Luis Obispo with her roommates, her frog, and too many houseplants.

 Rick Hawley was Greenspace’s founding executive director, retiring from that role in 2014.